brobert83/devops-test/README.md

 - Deploy the application
 - Start the application
 - Wait until it is available on a public IP

+There are two modes, _classic_ with computes instances etc, and _kubernetes_ with GKE.

+Branches that start with `feature` will trigger a Classic deployment.

+Branches that start with `gke_feature` will trigger a Kubernetes deployment.

 ## Implementation details